South Atlantic Water Science Center - South Carolina

 To listen to this podcast:

-The following podcast is a product of the U.S. Geological Survey and the South Carolina Water Science Center.
+The following podcast is a product of the U.S. Geological Survey and the South Atlantic Water Science Center - South Carolina.

 [Intro audio]: 1989 Hurricane Hugo audio mix: wind; stormy surf; news and evacuation monologue.
 Paul Conrads: "It's not a matter of if it's going to hit, it's when it's going to hit and you need to be prepared to be able to collect the necessary data to really help the resource managers protect the coast."